Paquito Cordero: Paquito Cordero Productions

 In the 1960s, Cordero formed his own production company which he named Paquito Cordero Productions, Inc. His younger sister, Bertita, became his assistant and eventually his younger brother, Jorge, would also join the company as a future co-producer.
 On January 11, 1965, Telemundo transmitted the first program produced by Paquito called El Show de las 12 (The 12 O'Clock Show).
 The first show included appearances by El Gran Combo, Tito Lara, Los Hispanos, and Olga y Tony.
 It also included a section within the show, dedicated to the teenage crowd, called "Canta la Juventud" (Youth Sings).
 Among those taking part in this section were Alfred D. Herger and Puerto Rican teen idols Lucecita Benítez and Chucho Avellanet.
 "El Show de Las 12" was presented by Miguel Ángel Álvarez and Eddie Miró was the scriptwriter.
 The show was a success and was watched by over 80 percent of the population, becoming one of Puerto Rico's most beloved programs for over 40 years.

+The show was intended to compete with Muñiz's El show del mediodía, but an attempt to match it with comedy failed and instead led to its emphasis on music acts.
+Muñiz responded and both kept a direct competition for decades, where each would try to one-up the other by introducing new segments, each in direct response to the move of the other.
+An indirect result of this was the exposition of novel artists and groups to the audience, which served to establish a number of them as public figures.